 Plan for Today and Tomorrow

 The reality is that most digital transformations stall.
 The same Forrester study found that 82% of respondents switched (39%) or were planning to switch (43%) their technology, hitting roadblocks.
 The primary reasons varied significantly by stage.
-The key to not running into a wall is to plan the overall journey, even if you are just getting started, and make sure the team and technology you select can help you at every step of the way.
-For advanced respondents looking to build a competitive advantage, the top obstacles are integration of S2P tools followed by Procurement’s change resistance (13%).
+The key to not running into a wall is to plan the overall journey, even if you are just getting started, and make sure the team and procurement system you select can help you at every step of the way.
+For advanced respondents looking to build a competitive advantage, the top obstacles are integration of Source-to-Pay tools followed by Procurement’s change resistance (13%).

 Plan to avoid those.
-If you are getting started, you are likely looking to start with technology to address a specific process (Strategic Sourcing or P2P for example).
+If you are getting started, you are likely looking to start with procurement solutions to address a specific process (Strategic Sourcing or Procure-to-Pay for example).
 Naturally, you should make sure you evaluate technologies’ capabilities in those areas, but think about the future at the same time.
-Make sure you can extend the technology to cover the full source-to-pay process over time and that capabilities of any suite are strong in all areas, and that integration is real at all levels.
+Make sure you can extend the procurement solution to cover the full source-to-pay process over time and that capabilities of any suite are strong in all areas, and that integration is real at all levels.
 That means not just the workflow (which demos nicely in sales meetings to mask deficiencies created by acquisitions), but also at the data level and UI.
 It is exactly that deeper level of integration which delivers the efficiencies and seamless access to information you need to advance fully in your journey.

 Same applies to your team.
 Are the people you are bringing on and developing just good at following best practices or are they also open to new ideas (better yet, sources of those ideas)?
 Assemble the right team.
-Without the right team and technology, you are bound to be one of the many that hit a wall at some point, faced with the difficult decision of whether to replace past investments or keep fighting through it.
+Without the right team and procurement system, you are bound to be one of the many that hit a wall at some point, faced with the difficult decision of whether to replace past investments or keep fighting through it.

 Especially these days, the one certainty about tomorrow seems to be uncertainty.
 The same applies to Procurement.
 Do you really know what tomorrow’s requirements will be?
 Or which idea will give you a competitive advantage?

-Make sure the technology you select is flexible enough to meet those unknown requirements when they arise, or bring those great ideas to life.
+Make sure the procurement technology you select is flexible enough to meet those unknown requirements when they arise, or bring those great ideas to life.
 Deploying quickly is great and you don’t want to compromise there.
 But make sure you aren’t selecting quick at the cost of future flexibility, where any new workflows or capabilities you need to bring your ideas to life will become a hostage to your vendor’s unpredictable roadmap.
 Insist on realizing value quickly, deploying best practices but having the control to configure unique ideas.

 And remember that the right technology and right people compliment each other.
 Good technology attracts good people and good people will maximize the potential of good technology.